Tour Sans Fins

-The Tour Sans Fins (“Endless Tower”) was a tower planned in La Défense that has since been cancelled.
-The spelling Tour Sans Fins may, to a native French-speaker, sound like a grammatical mistake as it would normally be written Tour Sans Fin without the ‘s’ at the end of fins.
-However, the idea was that this tower had no ends, even if one looked up or down at it, hence “ends” and not “end”.
+The Tour Sans Fins ("Endless Tower") is a canceled skyscraper located in La Défense.
+The spelling Tour Sans Fins may, to a native French-speaker, sound like a grammatical mistake as it would normally be written Tour Sans Fin without the 's' at the end of fins.
+However, the idea was that this tower had no ends, even if one looked up or down at it, hence "ends" and not "end".

 History

 The history of the Tour Sans Fins is linked to the early projects for La Défense.
 The Grande Arche was built in an area that was not yet developed.
 As a testimony to the lack of completed construction in La Défense, the winning design was selected next to an outdoor parking lot of the RER The winner of this contest was Jean Nouvel, and his Tour Sans Fins was meant to be 425m tall and would have been the tallest skyscraper in Europe.
-Technical reasons in addition to the economic crisis of the early 1990s resulted in the project being cancelled despite 20 million French francs being already spent.
+Technical reasons in addition to the early 1990s recession resulted in the project was cancelled despite 20 million French francs was already spent.